Measurements of differential charged-current cross sections on argon for electron neutrinos with final-state protons in MicroBooNE: Sources of Uncertainty

 In this work, model uncertainties for hadron production \cite{numi_flux}, neutrino cross-section models \cite{genie, genie-untuned, genie_tune}, and secondary particle re-interactions \cite{geant4-reweight} are evaluated using event reweights generated via the multisim approach.

-The impact of the $\nu_{e}+\,^{40}{\rm Ar} \rightarrow 1e + Np + 0\pi$ cross-section model on the reconstruction of kinematic quantities and the estimated efficiency is taken into account.
+The impact of the $\nu_{e}+\,^{40}{\rm Ar} \rightarrow 1e + Np + 0\,\pi$ cross-section model on the reconstruction of kinematic quantities and the estimated efficiency is taken into account.
 Unisim reweights are used to quantify the impact of uncertainties on the beamline geometry \cite{numi_beam}, dirt interaction models, POT counting \cite{leo-thesis}, number of targets in the detector fiducial volume, and a subset of neutrino cross-section parameters not encapsulated in the multisim reweights \cite{genie_tune}.
 Detector response uncertainty is assessed by simulating a set of UV event samples, each representing a particular detector response variation.
 These include variations in the light yield, the free electron recombination model, space charge effects, and TPC wire response \cite{detsys}.
-Given the limited statistics available to determine bin-to-bin uncertainties and correlations, we evaluate detector variations as a function of the reconstructed position of the neutrino interaction vertex in the drift direction and estimate a total event rate uncertainty due to detector effects of approximately 10\%, which is applied as a flat, uncorrelated uncertainty across all bins.
+Given the limited statistics available to determine bin-to-bin uncertainties and correlations, we evaluate detector variations as a function of the reconstructed position of the neutrino vertex in the drift direction and assign a 10\% uncertainty due to detector effects in each bin.
+This uncertainty is treated as flat and uncorrelated between bins.

+The bin-by-bin fractional systematic uncertainties on the background-subtracted prediction and the largest single category of background, \nuebar{} \npsel{}, shown as a function of reconstructed electron energy, visible energy, $\cos{\theta_{ep}}$, and proton multiplicity, are shown in the Supplemental Material \cite{SupplementalMaterial}.